The Annual Town Election will be held on Monday, March 27, 2023

 Polls will be located at the Council on Aging Center, 1 Icehouse Road and will be open from 6:00 AM - 8:00 PM.
-The last day to register to vote to participate in the State Primary is Saturday, August 27, 2022 at 5:00 PM.
+The last day to register to vote to participate in the Annual Town Election is Friday, March 17th 2023 at 5:00 PM.

 The VOTES Act signed June 2022

 - Beginning July 22, 2022, the voter registration deadline for all elections and town meetings will be 10 calendar days before the date of the meeting or election.

 - Local election officials will still be required to hold in-person registration sessions on the last day to register to vote, which for any Tuesday election will now be a Saturday, but the registration session will end at 5 p.m. instead of 8 p.m.

 - As in 2020, the Elections Division will be mailing Vote by Mail applications at least 45 days before every regular state primary, state election, and presidential primary.
 The applications will be sent to everyone registered to vote by the 60th day before the election who has not already applied for a ballot.
 The applications will be pre-addressed to the local election office and postage pre-paid.
 Unlike previous years, family members are now allowed to request an early Vote by Mail ballot on a voter’s behalf, as they currently can with absentee ballots.
 Similarly, family members are now permitted to return an early Vote by Mail ballot for the voter as well.

 - Changes deadline to apply for vote by mail ballot from 4 days to 5 business days prior to the election.